merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 ### Compare networks constructed with different KO annotations

-Compare the three types of networks constructed on the basis of varying KO annotations: KEGG reactions and all EC numbers (default networks), KEGG reactions and EC numbers but not higher EC categories ("refined networks"), and just KEGG reactions ("KEGG networks").
+Compare the three types of networks constructed on the basis of varying KO annotations: KEGG reactions and all EC numbers ("default networks"), KEGG reactions and EC numbers but not higher EC categories ("refined networks"), and just KEGG reactions ("KEGG networks").
 How many compounds are removed from the default networks excluding higher EC categories and EC numbers altogether?

 ```python
 header = ['strains', 'EC+KEGG_network_compounds', 'refined_network_compounds', 'KEGG_network_compounds']